General purposes

 Contents

-Measures of individual sizes of fish for the IOTC species, common sharks, and other bycatch species.
-Straight length measurements made with a calliper or measuring board are recommended over fish weights and vary according to fish groups: (i) lower-jaw fork length for billfish, (ii) upper-jaw fork length for tunas, mackerels, sharks, and all other bycatch fish species with forked or lunate tails, (iii) standard length for bycatch fish species with rounded or truncate tails, and (iv) disc width for rays.
-The Secretariat further recommends the use of length intervals for the IOTC species and most commonly caught sharks along with maximum length intervals and ranges of valid values which are used to filter and consolidate the size-frequency datasets made available to support the IOTC process (see Recommended measurements).
+Size frequencies correspond to the numbers of individuals in a catch or catch sample within each size interval (UN ESCWA).
+Straight length measurements made using a calliper or measuring board are recommended over fish weights and vary according to fish groups: (i) lower-jaw fork length for billfish, (ii) upper-jaw fork length for tunas, mackerels, sharks, and all other bycatch fish species with forked or lunate tails, (iii) standard length for bycatch fish species with rounded or truncate tails, and (iv) disc width for rays.
+The Secretariat further recommends the use of length intervals for the IOTC species and most commonly caught sharks, along with maximum length intervals and ranges of valid values, which are used to filter and consolidate the size-frequency datasets made available to support the IOTC process (see Recommended measurements).

-Sampling coverage shall be set to at least one (1) fish measured by tonne caught by fishery and species, with samples being representative of all the periods and areas fished.
-For each stratum, the data coverage – i.e., the percentage (%) of catch/effort sampled – derived from the coverage type must be reported to assess the representativeness and quality of the estimates.
-In addition, raised estimates of the size samples must be reported to the Secretariat to account for bias due to unrepresentative sampling.
-Documents covering sampling and raising procedures must be provided for each fishery and species.
+Sampling coverage should be set at a minimum of one (1) fish measured by tonne caught, by fishery and species, with samples being representative of all the periods and areas fished.
+For each stratum, data coverage – i.e., the percentage (%) of catch/effort sampled – derived from the coverage type must be reported to assess the representativeness and quality of the estimates.
+Additionally, raised estimates of the size samples must be reported to the Secretariat to account for any bias resulting from unrepresentative sampling and the spatio-temporal variability of fishing operations.
+Documents detailingthe sampling and raising procedures must be provided for each fishery and species.

 Reporting form details